-- the following requirements apply to the Transfer Policy until superseded by recommendations from the Transfer Policy review being undertaken by the GNSO Council: - (a) Until such time when the RDAP service (or other secure methods for transferring data) is required by ICANN to be offered, if the Gaining Registrar is unable to gain access to thencurrent Registration Data for a domain name subject of a transfer, the related requirements in the Transfer Policy will be superseded by the below provisions: - (a1) The Gaining Registrar is not REQUIRED to obtain a Form of Authorization from the Transfer Contact. - (a2) The Registrant MUST independently re-enter Registration Data with the Gaining Registrar.
+- The EPDP Team's Phase 1 Recommendation 24 recommends that the following requirements apply to the Transfer Policy until superseded by recommendations from the Transfer Policy review being undertaken by the GNSO Council: - (a) Until such time when the RDAP service (or other secure methods for transferring data) is required by ICANN to be offered, if the Gaining Registrar is unable to gain access to thencurrent Registration Data for a domain name subject of a transfer, the related requirements in the Transfer Policy will be superseded by the below provisions: - (a1) The Gaining Registrar is not REQUIRED to obtain a Form of Authorization from the Transfer Contact. - (a2) The Registrant MUST independently re-enter Registration Data with the Gaining Registrar.
 In such instance, the Gaining Registrar is not REQUIRED to follow the Change of Registrant Process as provided in Section II.C. of the Transfer Policy. - (b) As used in the Transfer Policy: